bibhas2/dev-mail/README.md

 ## Building
 The software can be built in Linux or mac OS.

->If you need to do a Linux build but do not have a Linux machine, then you can start a Docker container like this.
+>**A side note:** If you need to do a Linux build but do not have a Linux machine, then you can start a Docker container like this.
 >
 >```
 >docker run --rm -v `pwd`:/usr/src -w /usr/src -it gcc
 >```
 >
->Then following the steps below.
+>Then, follow the steps below.

 First clone the required projects.